dbp/website/essays/2018-01-16-how-to-prove-a-compiler-correct.markdown

 Which will go away once we break apart the list `s` and simplify (if you look carefully, it has the same thing in all three branches of the match).
-There are a couple approaches to this:
+There are (at least) a couple approaches to this:

 1. We could just do it manually: `destruct s; simpl; eauto; destruct s; simpl;
    eauto`.
 But it shows up multiple times in the proof, and that's a mess and